 He says frequent hand-washing, particularly before or after handling food and containers, can further mitigate the risk.

 So handling that pizza box shouldn't really be cause for heightened concern.

 Experts say healthy food options are still possible while practising social distancing and self-isolation, even if it means having to rely on frozen and canned choices in an effort to make grocery store trips less frequent.

 Debora Sloan, a registered dietitian in Ottawa, is encouraging people to have fun with recipes and make things that they can freeze and store for later.

-She says things like tofu, Greek yogurt, egg whites and cottage cheese are perishable protein items that "last longer than we think,'' whereas lentils and canned beans, chickpeas and tuna pack a protein punch with a longer shelf life.
+She says things like tofu, Greek yogurt, egg whites and cottage cheese are perishable protein items that "last longer than we think,'' and that lentils and canned beans, chickpeas and tuna pack a protein punch with a longer shelf life.

 She says having a plant-based protein powder on hand to add to things like smoothies and pancakes can help too.

 Frozen fruits and vegetables also provide plenty of nutrition, says Sloan, adding that frozen options can be even better than fresh produce that has been sitting on a delivery truck after it has been picked.

 Is online shaming of COVID 19 rebels effective?